workshopper/goingnative/exercises/mission_possible_part_two/problem.md

 The loaded `addon` will behave like any normal Node.js module, so you can fetch properties from it, call methods on it, and anything else you are used to doing with a Node.js module.

+Aside from loading the addon, you also need to call the `print()` method on that addon.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}

 ## Conditions